-As we continue with our series on cow milk allergy (CMA) symptoms, today we will be looking at respiratory symptoms and failure to thrive (FTT) symptoms.
+As we continue with our series on possible cow milk allergy (CMA) symptoms, today we will be looking at respiratory symptoms and failure to thrive (FTT) symptoms.

 But first, you may want to refer back to our first segment in the series and to the video Rob and Mallory created (8 Common Signs of a Cow Milk Allergy) that’s been pivotal to each of our discussions.

-Severe forms of respirator issues- While colds don’t appear to be an alarming concern, a child experiencing a severe respiratory symptom such as shortness of breath or wheezing needs immediate attention.
+Severe forms of respiratory issues- While colds don’t appear to be an alarming concern, a child experiencing a severe respiratory symptom such as shortness of breath or wheezing needs immediate attention.
 Shortness of breath may appear as sudden and/or severe gasping or difficulty breathing.
 Your child may look to be in pain and frightened.
 Wheezing is a symptom noted by a whistling or rattling sound in the chest when a child is trying to breathe.
 Both symptoms indicate a child's air passages are obstructed.
 If your child appears to be having a severe respiratory symptom, you should seek medical assistance right away.

 Severe respiratory issues are also symptoms experienced with asthma.
 Mallory has written several previous blogs related to allergies and asthma that may be worth another look.